lucacassia/OpenGL/README.md

 ![Image](<http://i.imgur.com/Lx0acQz.jpg>)

 ### Compile
-Once you installed all dependencies you need to Make and run the applications:
+Once you installed all dependencies you need to compile and run the applications:

 ```bash
 # Get it from GitHub